iPhone In The Baby Bag

 And, as useful as technology is to modern parents, there are still a number of challenges that new parents face that technology doesn’t seem to help with.
 The most common problem that new parents report is an increase in their fighting with one another—a by-product of chronic fatigue, and having to negotiate so many decisions on the spot—like who will change this 3am diaper, and whose turn it is to take a shower.
 In our experience, the remedies to marital spats still happen offline.
 Humor, apologies, efforts to listen to one’s partner, and offers to trade off with night duties are still the best strategies.
 There just isn’t a digital substitute for looking right at your baby, and right at your partner, and speaking lovingly with a steady gaze.

-A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog on November 30, 2010.
+A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog.